 Sitting here with my newborn napping on my chest not only gives me comfort but time to rest and reflect.
 Two weeks ago, I welcomed my daughter into the world.
 It was the most intense, powerful experience of my life.
+And decide to share my baby’s birth story.
 Though I didn’t have a medication-free birth as I wanted, I feel no shame, only empowerment.
 I still accomplished something wonderful as all mothers have – bringing life forth.

 My original due date was March 27th, 2019, so you can imagine how annoyed I was to still be pregnant when that day finally came.
 As a first time mom, I had heard it all ranging from “the baby will come early” to “you can be pregnant up until 42 weeks with your first”.